Can MS cause vision problems

 - Blurred or hazy vision in one eye

 Visual symptoms can be a result of lack of coordination in the eye muscles or damage to the optic nerve which connects the eye to the brain.
 Damage or inflammation of the optic nerve means you experience a disturbance or temporary loss of vision.
-You might also have some pain behind the affected eye.

 Types of MS vision problems